luxonis/depthai-docs-website/FAQ.md

 (`2`) a microcontroller (MCU) with no operating system (or an RTOS like FreeRTOS) or (`3`) no other processor or microcontroller (i.e. DepthAI is the only processor in the system).

-We offer hardware to support all 3 cases, but firmware/software mauturity varies across the 3 modes:
+We offer hardware to support all 3 use-cases, but firmware/software mauturity varies across the 3 modes:
 As of this writing case
 `1` is the most mature, using our [Python API](https://docs.luxonis.com/api/), case `2` is initially released by actively in development (see [here](https://discuss.luxonis.com/d/56-initial-bw1092-esp32-proof-of-concept-code)), and case